Reddit Bans 'Deepfakes' AI Porn Communities - Slashdot

 Subbed, as in substituted, or...ahem....subbed?

-Setting a bad precedent (Score:4, Interesting)
+Setting a bad precedent (Score:5, Interesting)

 I expect that 20 to 30 years from now we will be able to sit down at our home entertainment system and have any kind of movie or show we'd like to see custom created for us on the fly with whatever characters and storyline that it senses we want.
 It will monitor our reactions and do things like always surprising us at the exact moment we least expect it because it knew we had relaxed.
 It will be in AR or VR and nearly indistinguishable from real life.